Navigating Camo’s interface

 Screen Curtain

-The controls for Camo are all located on your desktop, so you don't need to use your device once it's connected.
-To this end, version 1.3 of Camo introduced screen curtain, which keeps your device's screen dimmed while using Camo, to prevent distraction, keep the device cool, and improve privacy and power usage.
+The controls for Camo are all located on your desktop, so if you're using a phone as your webcam, you won't need to use its screen once it's connected.
+To this end, version 1.3 of Camo introduced screen curtain, which keeps your phone's screen dimmed while using Camo.
+This will prevent distraction, keep the device cool, and improve privacy and power usage.
 Screen curtain is automatically enabled, and can be disabled in Camo Studio's settings (Advanced > Screen Curtain > Off).